nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 * `file_in_file` relationships to allow publication of (sub-`file`) archive contents
 * modular **experimental flow (`protocol`)**
 * resource (entity) **provenance (`[data|material]_event` network)**
-* some sort of support for gene-level metadata (a dedicated CFDE gene working group has begun to address this problem space)
+* some sort of support for gene-level metadata  (A dedicated **CFDE gene working group** has begun to address this problem space.)
 * structured addressbook for documenting and linking **organizations (`common_fund_program`), roles/personae and actual people** to C2M2 metadata
-* fuller and more robust elaboration of scientific attributes of C2M2 entities using **controlled-vocabulary metadata decorations** (a dedicated CFDE ontology working group has begun to address this problem space)
+* fuller and more robust elaboration of scientific attributes of C2M2 entities using **controlled-vocabulary metadata decorations**, i.e. substrate data for facet-search targets: current examples include `anatomy`, `assay_type`, `ncbi_taxonomy`, etc. (A dedicated **CFDE ontology working group** has begun to address this problem space.)
-   * i.e., substrate data for facet-search targets
-	* e.g., `anatomy`, `assay_type`, `ncbi_taxonomy`, etc.)

 --------------------------------------------------------------------------------